dojo/docs/dojo/position.rst

 Dojo 1.7 (AMD)
 --------------

-In dojo 1.7, this API has been moved to dojo/_base/html and is the alias of geom.position in dojo/dom-geometry.
+In dojo 1.7, dojo.coords has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of geom.position in dojo/dom-geometry.

 .. code-block :: javascript
  :linenos: